 Figure 5: The frame size is 320 by 320 pixels.
 Trajectories of 20 organelles are in red spanning from time t = 0s to t = 99s, their motion is caught by a diffusion process containing both a diffusion term and a drift term.
 The starting distance of any two adjacent organelles at t = 0s is 10 pixels.

-Given the location of all organelles in each frame, apply our displacement estimation process in Section 2.2 to the data set, then calculate the mean error(in pixels) between the estimated forward (backward) displacement and true displacement frame by frame, along x-axis and y-axis respectively.
-The results are shown in figure 6.
-From the four histograms, almost all mean errors of one frame is around 0.25 pixel and smaller than one pixel, only very few is greater than one pixel but smaller than two pixels.
+Given the location of all organelles in each frame, we apply our displacement estimation process in Section 2.2 to the data set, then calculate the mean error(in pixels) between the estimated forward (backward) displacement and true displacement frame by frame, along x-axis and y-axis respectively.
+The results are shown in Figure 6.
+From the four histograms, almost all mean errors of one frame are around 0.25 pixel and smaller.
+Only a few are greater than one pixel and all are smaller than two pixels.

-Given the displacements, we apply the linking process in Section 2.3, whose results are shown in figure 7.
-All organelles are correctly connected by 20 trajectories, each trajectory spans exactly from t = 0 to t = 99, yielding accuracy rate is 100%.
+Given the displacements, we apply the linking process in Section 2.3, whose results are shown in Figure 7.
+All organelles are correctly connected by 20 trajectories, each trajectory spans exactly from t = 0 to t = 99, and the yielding accuracy rate is 100%.

-Let’s add perturbation along y-axis direction to the location of simulated organelles, i.e. adding noise, which follows a uniform distribution), to the y-coordinates of every organelles at every time level.
+With added perturbation along y-axis direction to the location of simulated organelles, i.e. adding noise, which follows a uniform distribution), to the y-coordinates of every organelles at every time level.
 Reapply the displacement estimation process and linking process, then count number of total trajectories, number of trajectories exist at least in 10 consecutive frames, number of trajectories have 100% coincidence with the truth, number of trajectories have at least 90% coincidence with the truth and number of trajectories have at least 50% coincidence with the truth, from our algorithm.
 The results are in table 1,

-When goes larger, the trajectories will contain more fluctuation, on the other hand, any two adjacent trajectories will become more closer or even intersected.
-Thus, larger will cause higher difficulty to detect trajectories.
+When grows larger, the trajectories will contain greater fluctuation.
+On the other hand, any two adjacent trajectories will become more closer or even intersected.
+Thus, larger will cause greater difficulty to detect trajectories.
 From the table above, when noise is mild, our reconstructed trajectories remain the same; but

 Figure 6: Four histograms of mean error of each frame.
 Each one compares estimated forward and backward displacement with ground truth along x-axis and y-axis, respectively.